Symptoms of Vein Disease

 Spontaneous bleeding from superficial veins in the leg can occur due to untreated vein disease.
-The bleeding results from high pressure in superficial veins caused by venous insufficiency (reflux) caused by backwards flow of blood into the veins of the legs under the force of gravity.
+The bleeding results from high pressure in superficial veins due to venous insufficiency (reflux).
+And that reflux comes backwards flow of blood when your leg veins can’t handle the force of gravity.
 The veins and skin weaken over time, and if the affected area receives even a slight injury, the vein may rupture and bleed a substantial amount.
-This also may occur after bathing in warm water, which softens the skin and dilates the veins close to the skin surface.
+This also may occur after bathing in warm water, which softens your skin and dilates the veins close to the skin surface.
 If spontaneous bleeding occurs from a vein in the leg, immediate actions must be taken to stop the bleeding.
 Patients should elevate the leg, apply pressure, and seek medical assistance immediately.

 Vein disease will progress without treatment, and spontaneous bleeding is a serious warning sign of deeper problems.
-If you have experienced spontaneous bleeding, contact us to schedule an appointment.
+If you’ve experienced spontaneous bleeding, contact us to schedule an appointment.

 Recurrent Cellulitis (skin infection)

 Cellulitis is an infection that affects the skin making it red, painful, tender, and warm to the touch.
-Cellulitis is treated with antibiotics to eradicate the infection.
+Cellulitis is treated with antibiotics.

-Patients with chronic vein disease have damaged fragile skin with decreased oxygen levels which can lead to repeated episodes of cellulitis.
+Patients with chronic vein disease have damaged fragile skin with decreased oxygen levels.
+That can lead to repeated episodes of cellulitis.

-Many patients with chronic vein disease are often misdiagnosed with recurrent cellulitis when they actually suffer from venous eczema (stasis dermatitis), an inflammatory (not infection) condition leading to a red rash on the lower legs that is usually very itchy.
+Many patients with chronic vein disease are often misdiagnosed with recurrent cellulitis when they actually suffer from venous eczema (stasis dermatitis), an inflammatory condition (not an infection) that leads to a red rash on the lower legs.
+It is usually very itchy.
 If you have been diagnosed with chronic, recurrent cellulitis and antibiotics don’t seem to help, you may be suffering from venous eczema (stasis dermatitis) caused by vein disease.

 Treating the underlying vein disease can help prevent the physical conditions that increase the risk of recurrent cellulitis.
-If you have had a leg ulcer or have been diagnosed with cellulitis, schedule an appointment with us.
+If you’ve had a leg ulcer or been diagnosed with cellulitis, schedule an appointment with us.

-A varicocele is an enlarged vein in the scrotum that can cause pain and decrease sperm production.
+A varicocele is an enlarged vein in the scrotum.
+It can cause pain and decrease sperm production.
 Varicoceles develop over time and often don’t need treatment.
 However, if you experience symptoms, including pain that worsens with physical exertion or throughout the course of the day, learn about non-invasive treatment options.
 Texas Endovascular specializes in varicocele embolization.